twinlogix/typetta/docs/chapters/advanced/security.md

 ## Permissions and security policies
 In order to impose different restrictions to different `identities`, it is very useful to add the concept of `permission` that is able to group and reuse the access rules to the various `resources`.

-Referring to the given model described in the previous [example](#example), a `EntityManager` can be defined in which the access policies to the individual entities depend on the user's permissions:
+Referring to the given model described in the previous [example](#example), an `EntityManager` can be defined in which the access policies to the individual entities depend on the user's permissions:

 ```typescript
 const entityManager = new EntityManager({